 One advantage to following this diet is that it encourages dieters to use superfoods that most of us wouldn’t eat under normal circumstances.
 There are dozens of cookbooks dedicated to this diet, with recipes that include blueberries, avocado, flax seeds, and broccoli.
 Now, I know what you’re thinking…how can that be a good thing?

 It can be a good thing because your body should respond to the healthier foods you’re consuming and you should notice healthier skin and increased energy within a few weeks.
 Hopefully, you will notice you’ve dropped a few pounds in the process and then your sacrifices would have been worth it!
+I say sacrifice, but really, it isn’t all that difficult.
+You can even get paleo meal kits delivered to you, or any kind of healthy meal kit for that matter.
+Just look at this dinnerly everyplate comparison for example, which looks at two companies currently offering this service.
+Great if you’re always in a rush.

 Pair this diet with a consistent workout routine and you should be on the road to looking and feeling better…not that you aren’t wonderful already!